saurabh2mishra/airflow-chesdata-analysis/README.md

 But the idea is to have an organised way to keep the dag and scripts followed and understandable by others.

+## DAG Design concerns

+Looking at the above DAG design for this project, One might disagree with the workflow and ask

+*Why have we organised our tasks in this way?
+Why not use BashOperator to call our python code directly, and why not just call the main driver program, which executes all these tasks underhood, and we patch them with a single task?
+Or why not split them into other tasks?*

+These are all valid questions to ask while developing a workflow, but the truth is, there’s no right or wrong answer.
+There are several points to consider, e.g. idempotency, atomicity, a logical flow, and then it's our choice to design it as per our need.

+## Let's understand the project

 Code snippets are below

 ```python